1978 South Lebanon conflict: Course of fighting

 On 14 March 1978, Israel launched Operation Litani, after the Coastal Road Massacre.
 Its stated goals were to push Palestinian militant groups, particularly the PLO, away from the border with Israel, and to bolster Israel's ally at the time, the South Lebanon Army, because of the attacks against Lebanese Christians and Jews and because of the relentless shelling into northern Israel.
 The area south of the Litani River, excepting Tyre, was invaded and occupied in a week long offensive.

 The operation began with air, artillery, and naval bombardment, after which IDF infantry and armor forces, comprising about 25,000 soldiers, entered south Lebanon.
 The Israelis first captured a belt of land approximately 10 kilometers deep, by launching a ground attack on all PLO positions along the Lebanese border with Israel.
 The ground forces were led by two division commanders, and attacked simultaneously along the entire front.
 Paratroopers landed from helicopters to capture all the bridges on the Litani River, cutting off the possibility of retreat by the PLO, and later expanded north to the Litani River.
+Ambphibious vessels of the Israeli Navy's Shayetet 11 fleet were used as carrier platforms for helicopters to attack targets on the northern Lebanese coast.

 The IDF did not succeed in engaging large numbers of PLO forces, who retreated to the north.
 Many Lebanese civilians were killed by heavy Israeli shelling and air strikes, which also caused extensive property damage and internal displacement.
 According to Augustus Richard Norton, professor of international relations at Boston University, the IDF military operation killed approximately 1,100 people, most of them Palestinian and Lebanese.
 According to IDF reporting and internal investigation, at least 550 of the casualties were Palestinian militants initially holding the front line and killed by the IDF ground operation.
 According to other sources about 2000 Lebanese and Palestinian were killed.

 Estimates for the number of people displaced by the military operations range from at least 100,000 to 250,000.
 Syrian troops deployed inside Lebanon, some of which were within visual range of the IDF, but did not take part in the fighting.
 The PLO retreated north of the Litani River, continuing to fire at the Israelis.
 The IDF used cluster bombs provided by the United States.
 According to U.S. President Jimmy Carter, this use of the cluster bombs violated the legal agreement between Israel and the U.S. because the weapons had been provided for defensive purposes against an attack on Israel.
 Israel also transferred American weapons to Saad Haddad's Lebanese militia, a violation of American law.
 Carter's administration prepared to notify Congress that American weapons were being used illegally, which would have resulted in military aid to Israel being cut off.
 The American consul in Jerusalem informed the Israeli government of their plans and, according to Carter, Prime Minister Begin said that the operation was over.